What Nursing School Questions Should You Ask Admissions Advisors?

 One of the most attractive perks of becoming a registered nurse (RN) is the ability to choose from a wide range of nursing specialties.
 For example, you could specialize in anything from hospice care to dialysis.

 You’ll gain exposure to some of these nursing specialties when you begin clinical rotations at nearby healthcare facilities.
-You may want to ask your admissions counselor which nursing specialties are available for your clinicals.
 At UST, you may complete clinicals that focus on:

 - Adult Health